rosemutai/devFinder/README.md

 # Find your favorite Dev!
 This project is built with HTML, CSS and JavaScript.
-It enables you to search a github user.
+It enables you to search a github user using their username